DamithDR/eu-caselaw-databases/README.md

+📝 Note :
+📌 It is worth noting the licence around data usage, as the licences may change, users are advised to make their own inquiries about usage rights in each data source.
+📌 Scraping possible means it is technically possible, this does not mean that the websites legally allow scraping or bulk downloading using scripts.
+Please contact the relevant data sources for this information.

 # European Case Law Databases 🌐
 | Country        | Languages | Resource                                                                                                     | Scraping                | Annotation                                                                                      | In text                                                                                                                                                                                          | Anonymisation                                                                                   | Format          |
 |----------------|--|--------------------------------------------------------------------------------------------------------------|-------------------------|-------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|-----------------|